Lizbell420/Heeyyy/TO-DO.md

 HIGH
 =========
- - [x] Disable Wrench under https://apps.facebook.com/*, which includes games.
- - [x] Tab list gets created in Pages/Groups even if no filters are moving posts to tabs
- - [x] Some Chrome users get storage errors
  - [ ] When users have a gray icon next to their name (when not in a group, for example) the code for the icon is included in the tab name - https://www.facebook.com/groups/SocialFixerUserSupport/permalink/1074831415919072/

 MEDIUM